Glyph303/Avangel/README.md

 📌 Features

  🎮 Two Players – Player 1 and Player 2 take turns.

  🂡 Deal Button – Starts the game by dealing initial cards.

  🃏 Hit Button – Draws another card for the current player.

  ✋ Stand Button – Ends the current player's turn and switches to the next.

  ♠️ Cards Left Button – Shows how many cards remain in the deck.

  ⭐ Active Player Highlight – Current player’s panel is visually highlighted.

  🏆 Winner Detection – Declares a winner when a player reaches Blackjack (21) or busts.

  🔗 Blockchain Integration – Game outcomes are recorded via Clarity smart contracts.

  👛 Wallet Support – Players connect with Leather Wallet for transactions.

 🚀 How to Run

-Clone or download the project.
+-Clone or download the project.

-Open index.html in your browser.
+-Open index.html in your browser.

-Connect your Leather Wallet when prompted.
+-Connect your Leather Wallet when prompted.

-Use the buttons (Deal, Hit, Stand, Cards Left) to play the game.
+-Use the buttons (Deal, Hit, Stand, Cards Left) to play the game.

-Game results are executed through the Clarity contract on the Stacks testnet.
+-Game results are executed through the Clarity contract on the Stacks testnet.

 🎨 Styling

-The game uses a casino-inspired theme with:
+-The game uses a casino-inspired theme with:

-Gradient background
+-Gradient background

-Highlighted active player section
+-Highlighted active player section

-Rounded, interactive buttons
+-Rounded, interactive buttons

-Clear typography and scoreboard
+-Clear typography and scoreboard

-Themes can be customized in style.css (e.g., classic green felt, sleek black & red, or gold & navy).
+-Themes can be customized in style.css (e.g., classic green felt, sleek black & red, or gold & navy).

 🛠️ Tech Stack

-Frontend: HTML5, CSS3, JavaScript (ES6)
+-Frontend: HTML5, CSS3, JavaScript (ES6)

-Blockchain: Stacks blockchain (smart contracts with Clarity)
+-Blockchain: Stacks blockchain (smart contracts with Clarity)

-Wallet: Leather Wallet (for authentication & transactions)
+-Wallet: Leather Wallet (for authentication & transactions)

-Smart Contract Language: Clarity
+-Smart Contract Language: Clarity

 📖 Rules of Blackjack (Simplified)

-Each player starts with two cards.
+-Each player starts with two cards.

-The goal is to get as close to 21 as possible without going over.
+-The goal is to get as close to 21 as possible without going over.

-Hit → Draw another card.
+-Hit → Draw another card.

-Stand → End your turn.
+-Stand → End your turn.

-If you go over 21, you bust and lose.
+-If you go over 21, you bust and lose.

-The player closest to 21 wins.
+-The player closest to 21 wins.

-On Stacks, the final result is committed to the blockchain for fairness and transparency.
+-On Stacks, the final result is committed to the blockchain for fairness and transparency.

 🔗 Blockchain Integration

-The game logic runs in JavaScript (frontend) but critical state transitions (wins, busts, balances) are secured via a Clarity smart contract.
+-The game logic runs in JavaScript (frontend) but critical state transitions (wins, busts, balances) are secured via a Clarity smart contract.

-Stacks blockchain ensures transparency and prevents cheating.
+-Stacks blockchain ensures transparency and prevents cheating.

-Leather Wallet is used for:
+-Leather Wallet is used for:

-Player authentication
+-Player authentication

-Transaction signing
+-Transaction signing

-Handling wagers (if added later)

 💡 Future Improvements

-Add card graphics instead of just numbers.
+-Add card graphics instead of just numbers.

-Implement betting system with STX tokens.
+-Implement betting system with STX tokens.

-Add multiplayer over the network.
+-Add multiplayer over the network.

-Add animations for card dealing and blockchain confirmations.
+-Add animations for card dealing and blockchain confirmations.

 📜 License